anderl80/s0-smartmeter/README.md

 # s0-smartmeter

+This repo shows how to using
+- a Raspberry Zero W
+- a ESP8266
-Using a Raspberry Zero W to log the output of a $S_0$ interface of a power meter.
-The pin header has to be soldered to the Zero and a IR receiver diode is used.
+both used with (the same) IR sensor to log the output of a $S_0$ interface of a power meter.

 Notebook is in German but will be edited.